 While the exact mechanisms are still being researched, several converging lines of scientific inquiry offer promising hypotheses about how humans might perceive visual information non-optically:

 The pineal gland, a photosensitive organ located deep in the center of the brain, may play a role in non-visual perception.
 Connected indirectly to the optic nerves, it regulates melatonin production and influences our states of consciousness.
-Some researchers propose it may serve as an internal "light receptor" capable of processing visual information independently of the eyes.
+Research has found that it contains micro-crystalline structures with piezoelectric properties, suggesting it may function as an internal antenna capable of processing visual information independently of the eyes.

 Who Can Develop Mindsight?

 Children tend to develop this ability more quickly, likely because they carry fewer limiting beliefs about what is and isn't possible.
+They approach the practice with excitement rather than skepticism, treating exercises as games rather than tests.
 However, adults of all ages have successfully awakened their intuitive vision through consistent, structured practice.
+The key for adult practitioners is adopting a playful, curious, pressure-free attitude , approaching the training like a happy child discovering a new game.

-Notably, individuals who are blind or visually impaired have also demonstrated the ability to develop mindsight, with some achieving remarkable results — including the ability to navigate spaces, identify objects, and even read text.
+Notably, individuals who are blind or visually impaired have also demonstrated the ability to develop mindsight, with some achieving remarkable results , including the ability to navigate spaces, identify objects, and even read text.
 For those who once had sight, having a pre-existing "visual database" in the brain appears to accelerate the process.
+People with congenital blindness often begin by developing enhanced sensitivity to the energy and presence of objects around them, with impressions gradually taking on more spatial and visual qualities over time.

 AspectPhysical VisionMindsight